6 Tips to Get the Most Happiness From Your Daily Walk

 Don’t look at your phone

 Fiddling with your phone distracts you, making you swerve and walk slower, according to research in Transportation Research Record: Journal of the Transportation Research Board.
 But it could also affect your happiness.
 A 2019 study in the Journal of Behavioral Addictions found that cellphone breaks don’t allow the brain to fully recharge.
 If you want your walking break to help you recharge, consider giving yourself a technology break when you stroll.
-Pay attention to the sights and sounds around you instead.
+Pay attention to the sights and sounds around you instead (and make sure you’re not making these walking mistakes.)

 Walk for at least this long